My My My! (Troye Sivan song)

-"My My My!" is a song by Australian singer and songwriter Troye Sivan.
+"My My My!" is a song by Australian singer-songwriter Troye Sivan.
 It was written by Sivan, Leland, Oscar Görres and James Alan Ghaleb, with production handled by Görres.
 The song was released via Universal Music Australia on 10 January 2018, as the lead single from his second studio album, Bloom (2018).

 At the ARIA Music Awards of 2018, the song was nominated for Song of the Year.

 Background and promotion

 On 4 January 2018, Sivan teased the song on social media by posting a blank video with the word "my" flickering on the screen.
 On 5 January, he posted a photo of a Spotify-branded billboard in Times Square, which features a black and white photo of his face and the words "6 days", revealing the song's release date.
 On 8 January 2018, he unveiled the official artwork of the song, and teased the music video the day after.
 In the short monochrome clip, he can be seen posing against the wind in an abandoned warehouse.

 Sivan stated in a press release, "'My My My!' is a song of liberation, freedom, and love.
 Throw all inhibition to the wind, be present in your body, love wholeheartedly, move the way you've always wanted to, and dance the way you feel — hopefully even to this song."
 He revealed in an interview with Zane Lowe on Beats 1 that his relationship with model Jacob Bixenman inspired the optimistic attitude expressed throughout the song.
 Sivan ultimately landed on "Oh my my my" to sum up his feelings of freedom and "that exhale of relief".

 In an interview with Paper, Leland, a co-writer of this song as well as Sivan's long-time collaborator, said of the creation process of the song: I had flown to Stockholm to write with Troye for the week.
 The day we wrote 'My My My!' was a rainy and gloomy day.
 We met in the hotel lobby, got coffees to-go, and did the 15 minute walk to the studio.
 Those walks to and from the studio became such a sacred time for us.
 On the way to the studio, we'd talk about what's inspiring us, and on the back we'd reflect on the song we had written and usually play it on one of our iPhone speakers.
 We also got soup the day we wrote 'My My My!' and it was delicious.